-National Theatre Live is the National Theatre’s groundbreaking project to broadcast the best of British theatre live from the London stage to cinemas across the UK and around the world.
+National Theatre Live is the National Theatre’s groundbreaking project to broadcast world-class theatre to cinemas in the UK and internationally.

 National Theatre Live launched in June 2009 with a broadcast of the National Theatre production of Phèdre with Helen Mirren.
-We’ve since broadcast more than twenty other productions live from the National Theatre, and on occasion other theatres in the UK.
+We’ve since broadcast more than fourty other productions live, from both the National Theatre and from other theatres in the UK.

-Satellites allow the productions to be broadcast live, without delay, to cinemas throughout the UK as well as many European venues.
+Satellites allow the productions to be broadcast live to cinemas throughout the UK, as well as many European venues.
 Other venues view the broadcasts ‘as live’ according to their time zone, or at a later date.